-MetaCOG® R Metacognitive Awareness Assessment System, link to order form
+MetaCOG® R Metacognitive Awareness Assessment System

 Under the direction of Lynn Meltzer, ResearchILD has created a unique set of surveys designed to help teachers to understand their students’ self-perceptions and around key attributes such as effort and persistence so that they can compare these perceptions to the teachers’ perceptions of the same.
 This pre-and post surveys provide a useful way for teachers to help students learn how to learn by fostering and promoting metacognitive awareness.
-MetaCOG® R is available directly through ResearchILD for the cost of $90 including shipping and handling.
+The hardcopy of the MetaCOG® R is available directly through ResearchILD for the cost of $90 including shipping and handling.
 An online format of these surveys is currently under development and will be available in spring, 2021.